felipecarrillo100/geotifftilesetmodel/README.md

     range: { min: 0, max: 8848 },
 };
 ```

-### Working with bands:
-You can initialize the band mapping during layer creation setting the options of `createFromURL`
-or you can change it after layer creation usig the method model.setGradient(gradient);

-Now create the layer and pass it as part of the options:
+Now create the layer and pass `gradient` as part of the options:
 ```typescript
 GeoTiffTileSetModel.createFromURL(url, {gradient})
   .then((model) => {